It’s a tournament celebrated like the World Cup.

 Since the assassination of Haiti’s president in 2021, the country has experienced extreme gang violence and political instability.
 To date, gangs control 80 percent of Port-au-Prince and key roads leading to the rest of the country.
 Nearly 580,000 people have been displaced according to the UN.

 GOALS has particularly faced challenges getting food, water, clothes, fuel and sport equipment through roads controlled by gangs.
-But it’s not just supplies that concerns the GOALS staff.
+But it’s not just supplies that concern the GOALS staff.

 A recent UNICEF report found that 30-50 percent of the armed group members are children.
 Some are recruited to join as a sense of belonging, and others out of pressure and desperation.
 For Dossous, that’s even more reason why GOALS programming needs to continue as normal as possible and for this year’s tournament to have taken place.